JPDye/Maze-Gen/README.md

 # Maze-Gen

+### Being rewritten to improve speed and functionality.
+Check "rewrite" branch.

 Generate Mazes using a number of different algorithms.
 Colour them, animate them and display them as ASCII art, a png or a gif.

   <p align="center">